Thursday, April 16, 2020

 PHANTOM LADY.
 Universal Pictures, USA, 1944, b/w, 87 min.
 Directed by Robert Siodmak.
 Cinematography by Elwood Bredell.
 Starring Ella Raines, Francot Tone, Fay Helm, Regis Toomey, Andrew Tombes, Thomas Gomez and Elisha Cook Jr.

-Phantom Lady is an early suspense Film Noir based on the novel of the same name by William Irish (a pseudonym of Cornell Woolrich).
-It is more of an exercise in style than actual content, and it has (at least) three standout sequences, one of which is the famous "orgasmic drumming solo" (dubbed by master-musician Buddy Rich), which was performed by actor Elisha Cook Jr. for the benefit of the visibly appreciative Ella Raines---it's simply astonishing for its time!
+Phantom Lady, an early film-noir based on the novel of the same name by William Irish (a pseudonym of Cornell Woolrich), is more an exercise in style than actual content, but that style includes (at least) three standout sequences that are worth your time, the most famous being the "orgasmic drumming solo" (dubbed by master-musician Buddy Rich), which was enthusiastically performed by actor Elisha Cook Jr. for the exclusive benefit of an incredibly appreciative Ella Raines--fairly astonishing for its era.

 * * * * * * * * * *